nhsbsa-data-analytics/nhs-jobs-insight-piece/README.md

 ├───R ............................
 │   ├───markdown ................
 |   |   ├───int644_insight_piece.qmd # The quarto document that creates the final report.
-|   |   ├───int644_insight_piece.html # The final report in html format.
-Open in a browser to view all of the features.
 │   ├───skills_analysis ................
 |   |   ├───data_loading.R # R script to load in all of the data
 |   |   ├───functions.R # Script that contains all of the functions to analyse the data.